sitebay/docs/articles/guides/quick-answers/sitebay/how-to-use-the-sitebay-alias-command/index.md

 alias gdiff="git diff"
 Embarking on Your Next Steps

-With the alias command, you're equipped to streamline your Site Bay administrative tasks, enhancing productivity.
-For more detailed examples, including how to use arguments in aliases, refer to our extensive guides on managing Linux environments and customizing your Site Bay experience.
+With the alias command, you're equipped to streamline your SiteBay administrative tasks, enhancing productivity.
+For more detailed examples, including how to use arguments in aliases, refer to our extensive guides on managing Linux environments and customizing your SiteBay experience.